bruno-yamada/study-notes/docs/azure/020-getting-started-with-azure-app-service.md

 With Azure App Service you can:
 - Authentication and Authorization through Azure AD
 - Application Insights for monitoring
+  - can be turned on through the portal automatically when using the provided runtimes
 - Configure automatic backups
 - Setup a custom domain name
 - Configure TLS/SSL